Anushika-Kothari/educational-machine/PROBLEM-DEFINITION.md

 * THE PRODUCT SHOULD BE DELIVERED WITHIN 2 MONTHS.

 ## **PROBLEM DEFINITION (VERSION 3)**
 A low maintenance and easy to use machine that is portable.
 It should be challenging but at the same time teach a child about a subject or a skill.
-The product should be aesthetically pleasing and durable.The product should be reusable that helps in developing a skill or learning a subject .Thus, improves imagination and imbibes creative learning at the same time also makes the mind a problem solver.
+The product should be aesthetically pleasing and durable.The product should be reusable that improves imagination and imbibes creative learning at the same time also makes the mind a problem solver.
 The product glows only when the answer is right.
 The product should be of dimensions 2ft*2ft*2ft apt for the age group of 3-8 years costing around 4000-5000 and weighing upto 2kg.Restrict the child to not overuse the product as it may hinder child's social interaction and social skills.
 The product should have a small LED that doesn't affect the visibility of the child.
 The product should be delivered within 2 months of time.